-Development of Monero is community driven, rather than solely a small group of dedicated developers.
+The development of Monero is community-driven, rather than solely a small group of dedicated developers.

-There is one clear ideology, which has driven development of Monero – privacy.
+There is one clear ideology that has driven the development of Monero – privacy.
 In a world becoming increasingly connected, society has less privacy than ever.
 Undoubtedly, this is the driving appeal behind Monero, as it is able to give back some of what we have lost in recent years, in the name of connectivity.

 Acceptance and Controversies?